 Why is Good attendance important?

-• cope better with school routines, work and friendships;
+• cope better with school routines and friendships

 Research shows a direct link between high attendance and doing well at school.